Nearly Optimal $L_p$ Risk Minimization

-Second, in order to furthure improve the oracle complexity, we propose a two-layer probabilistic bisection method to solve the reformulated convex-concave stochastic saddle point problem.
+Second, in order to further improve the oracle complexity, we propose a two-layer probabilistic bisection method to solve the reformulated convex-concave stochastic saddle point problem.
 When $z$ is small, the size of the subgradient blows up and is dominated by the subgradient with respect to $z$.
-Therefore, our method separates $z$ from $x$ and $y$, solving a convex-concave stochastic minimax problem under a fixed $z$ in the inner layer, and searching for the optimal value $z=z^*$ through bisections in the outer layer.
-The oracle complexity of our method is bounded by $\Tilde{O}\left(1/\max\{z^*,\epsilon\}^2\epsilon^2\right)$ for finding an $\epsilon$-optimal solution forproblem~\eqref{l2problem}, where $z^*$ relies on the specific instance of problem~\eqref{l2problem}.
+To address this issue, our method separates $z$ from $x$ and $y$, solving a convex-concave stochastic minimax problem under a fixed $z$ in the inner layer, and searching for the optimal value $z=z^*$ through bisections in the outer layer.
+The oracle complexity of our method is bounded by $\Tilde{\cO}\left(\max\{z^*,\epsilon\}^{-2}\epsilon^{-2}\right)$ for finding an $\epsilon$-optimal solution for problem~\eqref{l2problem}, where $z^*$ relies on the specific instance of problem~\eqref{l2problem}.
+Moreover, we introduce a reliable stopping criterion that prevents our method from incurring the worst-case complexity $\Tilde{\cO}(\epsilon^{-4})$ when $z^*>\cO(\epsilon)$, by avoiding excessive computations after an $\epsilon$-optimal solution is found.
 The probabilistic bisection method, which is conducted based on the linear combination of the stochastic subgradients output by the inner layer stochastic mirror descent method, appears to be novel and can be of independent interest.

 Third, we derive a lower complexity bound for solving problem~\eqref{l2problem} in general, by constructing and analyzing a specific subclass of problems.
-The subclass of problems satisfy the assumptions we make for problem~\eqref{l2problem}, and we can specify these problems to have the instance-based value $z^*$ as any nonnegative value.
-We illustrate the relation between the optimality gaps $g(x)-g(x^*)$ and $h(x)-h(x^*)$ in these problems, where $x^*$ is the optimal solution for $\min_{x\in X}h(x)$, and analyze the lower complexity bound $\Omega(1/\epsilon^2)$ for the problem $\min_{x\in X}g(x)$.
-Based on the results above, we generate a lower complexity bound for problem~\eqref{l2problem} as $\Omega\left(1/\max\{z^*,\epsilon\}^2\epsilon^2\right)$, which matches the oracle complexity achieved by our probabilistic bisection method.
+The subclass of problems satisfies the assumptions we make for problem~\eqref{l2problem}, and we can specify these problems to have the instance-dependent value $z^*$ as any nonnegative value.
+We illustrate the relation between the optimality gaps $g(x)-g(x^*)$ and $h(x)-h(x^*)$ in these problems, where $x^*$ is the optimal solution for $\min_{x\in X}h(x)$, and analyze the lower complexity bound $\Omega(\epsilon^{-2})$ for the problem $\min_{x\in X}g(x)$.
+Based on the results above, we generate a lower complexity bound for problem~\eqref{l2problem} as $\Omega\left(\max\{z^*,\epsilon\}^{-2}\epsilon^{-2}\right)$, which matches the oracle complexity achieved by our probabilistic bisection method.
 It shows that our method is nearly optimal for solving problem~\eqref{l2problem}.